-ishares® and Blackrock® are registered marks of BlackRock, Inc. and its affiliates (BlackRock).
+annuities are not sponsored, endorsed, sold or promoted by BlackRock.
+BlackRock makes no representations or warranties to the owners of National Integrity Life's variable annuities or any member of the public regarding the advisability of investing in them.
+BlackRock has no obligation or liability in connection with the operation, marketing, sale or trading of Shares® and Blackrock® are registered marks of BlackRock, Inc. and its affiliates (BlackRock).
 All other trademarks, service marks or registered trademarks are the property of their respective owners.
-BlackRock's only relationship to Integrity Life is the licensing of certain trademarks and trade names of BlackRock.
-Integrity Life's variable annuities are not sponsored, endorsed, sold or promoted by BlackRock.
-BlackRock makes no representations or warranties to the owners of Integrity Life's variable annuities or any member of the public regarding the advisability of investing in them.
-BlackRock has no obligation or liability in connection with the operation, marketing, sale or trading of Integrity Life's variable annuities.
+BlackRock's only relationship to National Integrity Life is the licensing of certain trademarks and trade names of BlackRock.
+National Integrity Life's variable National Integrity Life's variable annuities.